 How tax planning can help

-Setting up a separate account for tax is just one example of a step that can be put into place to help prepare you for tax time.
+Setting up a separate account for tax is just one example of a step that can be put into place to help prepare you for tax time and manage your cash flow.

 When the calendar ticks over to 30 June, it’s actually too late to make big changes to your net tax outcome.
 But by working with a tax accountant throughout the year you’ll benefit from strategies can reduce your overall tax payable.